 Clean water and a hygienic surrounding can keep us away from water and airborne diseases.

 We should keep our body clean to be healthy.

-Hygienic and nutritious food help to boost immune system hence balanced diet is essential for being healthy.
+Hygienic and nutritious food help to boost the immune system hence a balanced diet is essential for being healthy.